Designing Clarity for Service Operations

-I designed a service delivery platform to help staff manage beneficiaries, services, and reporting in one place.
+I designed a service delivery platform for the non profit Edu — Futuro to help staff manage beneficiaries, services, and reporting in one place.
 The goal was to replace spreadsheet-heavy workflows with a system that supports clarity, security, and day-to-day operations.

 Role